SioKCronin/swarmopt/README.md

 These implementations require PySwarms, an open-source research toolkit.
 Some require gym.

-What differentiates them, and when might each be used (if at all) in reinforcement learning?
+In addition to the implementations, I have included information in the docs about what differentiates them, and when each might be used (particularly in reinforcement learning).

 ## Variations